Ensemble Transport Adaptive Importance Sampling: Numerical Examples

-Figure~\ref{fig:MH1 L2} shows that the PAIS-RW algorithm converges to the posterior distribution significantly faster than the RWMH algorithm, in both $L^2$ error and relative error in the moments.
-A description of the speed up attained by this algorithm is given in Section~\ref{sec:calc_saving}.
+Figure~\ref{fig:MH1 L2} (left) shows that the ETAIS-RW algorithm converges to the posterior distribution significantly faster than the RWMH algorithm, in both $L^2$ error and relative error in the moments.
+The adaptive algorithms are also shown in Figure~\ref{fig:MH1 L2}.
+We see that both adaptive algorithms converge to the posterior at a similar speed to the respective optimised algorithm.
+This shows that, particularly for ETAIS, we can optimise simulations efficiently on the fly.

-Both adaptive algorithms are run with initial values of $\beta=1$.
-Figure~\ref{fig:MH1 L2} shows that after an initial burn-in period the APAIS-RW algorithm catches up to the PAIS-RW algorithm, and by the end of the simulation window is matching its performance.
-The ARWMH algorithm does not perform quite as well, this is possibly due to the fact that the acceptance rate cost function is not particularly smooth at the optimal value making it difficult to minimise.